alfredxiao/my-cheatsheets/linux/rpm/rpm.md

 * `rpm -qR my-installed-package`

 # Info about a packages
-- `rpm -qpi` display info on a package
+- `rpm -qi openssh-server` display info on a package
+  - `rpm -qpi openssh-server.rpm`
-- `rpm -qpl`lists files in a package
+- `rpm -ql openssh-server` lists files in a package
+  - `rpm -qpl openssh-server.rpm`

-# What package contains this file
+# Which packages owns a file
 - `rpm -qf /usr/bin/yacc` what package contains/provides this yacc file
 - or `rpm -q --whatprovides /usr/bin/yacc`